peterhinch/micropython-micro-gui/README.md

 Optional keyword only arguments:
  * `ticks=200` Number of "tick" divisions on scale.
 Must be divisible by 2.
- * `legendcb=None` Callback for populating scale legends (see below).
- * `tickcb=None` Callback for setting tick colors (see below).
+ * `value=0.0` Initial value.
- * `height=0` Pass 0 for a minimum height based on the font height.
+ * `height=0` Default is a minimum height based on the font height.
  * `width=100`
  * `fgcolor=None` Color of foreground (the control itself).
 If `None` the `Writer` foreground default is used.
  * `bgcolor=None` Background color of object.
 If `None` the `Writer` background default is used.
- * `bdcolor=False` Color of border.
+ * `bdcolor=None` Color of border, default `fgcolor`.
 If `False` no border will be drawn.
 If a  color is provided, a border line will be drawn around the control.
  * `prcolor=None` If `active`, in precision mode the white focus border changes to yellow to for a visual indication.
 An alternative color can be provided.
  `WHITE` will defeat this change.
  * `pointercolor=None` Color of pointer.
 Defaults to `.fgcolor`.
  * `fontcolor=None` Color of legends.
 Default `fgcolor`.
+ * `legendcb=None` Callback for populating scale legends (see below).
+ * `tickcb=None` Callback for setting tick colors (see below).
- * `callback=dolittle` Callback function which runs whenever the control's value changes.
+ * `callback=dolittle` Callback function which runs when the user moves the scale or the value is changed programmatically.
 If the control is `active` it also runs on instantiation.
-This enables dynamic color changes.
 Default is a null function.
  * `args=[]` A list/tuple of arguments for above callback.
- * `value=0.0` Initial value.
  * `active=False` By default the widget is passive.
 By setting `active=True` the widget can acquire focus; its value can then be adjusted with the `increase` and `decrease` buttons.